 The principles of confidentiality also apply to our written records.
-Although

-    CAPS maintains case files, our records are open only to authorized CAPS staff

-    members.
-They are not shared with other offices or departments at the University

-    of Mary Washington and they do not become part of any central record held at the
+Although the counseling center maintains case files, our records are open only to authorized the counseling center staff members.
+They are not shared with other offices or departments at the University of Mary Washington and they do not become part of any central record held at the university.

-    university.
 Confidentiality is not absolute, however.
-The ethical guidelines of

-    the American Psychological Association, The American Counseling Association, and

-    the laws of the Commonwealth of Virginia, mandate certain limits to

-    confidentiality, and there are extraordinary circumstances when information can

-    be shared without student consent.
+The ethical guidelines of the American Psychological Association, The American Counseling Association, and the laws of the Commonwealth of Virginia, mandate certain limits to confidentiality, and there are extraordinary circumstances when information can be shared without student consent.
 These situations occur when:

-    - a student is in danger of harming him/herself or others or is unable to engage

-    in appropriate, basic self-care.
+- a student is in danger of harming him/herself or others or is unable to engage in appropriate, basic self-care.

 - a student has been referred for and agreed to an evaluation under applicable university procedures in which case the results of the evaluation will be shared with the student and the university administrator requesting the evaluation (usually the Dean of Student Life).

 - student records have been subpoenaed by a legitimate court order.

 - a staff psychologist or counselor has reason to suspect that a minor (under age 18) is being abused or neglected.
 State law requires that mental health professionals make a report in this situation.